fduran82/fduran82/README.md

-- 👀 I’m interested in web development, design and more!
+- 👀 I’m interested in web development, design, and more!